 Former Home And Away star Johnny Ruffo dies after brain cancer battle

-A statement said he died surrounded by his partner Tahnee and family.
+Johnny Ruffo death: Former Home And Away star passes away after brain cancer battle

+‘We all love you Johnny and will remember you for all the joy you brought to our lives’

 Australian actor and singer Johnny Ruffo has died six years after he was diagnosed with brain cancer.

-The 35-year-old made his first appearance as character Chris Harrington in popular Australian soap Home And Away in 2013, two years after appearing in the final of X Factor Australia.
+The 35-year-old made his first appearance as character Chris Harrington in popular Australian soap Home And Away in 2013, two years after appearing in the final of The X Factor in Australia.

 A statement on his official Instagram said: “It is with a heavy heart that today we had to farewell our beloved Johnny.